Discover stories behind the ink.

 You started tattooing in 2011.
 What made you want to pursue it as a career and what was the learning process like?

 I never attempted to pursue a career as a tattoo artist.
 I mean, I love tattoos and getting them, but I detest the “artist” because most I’ve encountered are snobs and have selfish rockstar syndrome.
 I got into this career because I got into an “accident” in 2009, when I attended the 2nd Singapore Tattoo Show.

 The artist I had booked wasn’t really friendly, and he had me wait for five hours and didn’t explain why.
 I was so disappointed that I told my wife, “Before we leave, can we take another spin around the convention just to cure me of my frustration?”

 Just as I went into a corner, I discovered a Taiwanese tattoo artist’s amazing works.
 I recognised his works, so I went to him and asked, “Are you Diau An?”

 He nodded and I immediately asked, “Can you speak English?”

 With a friendly smile, he scratched his head and went “Uhhh…” I thought to myself, “Oh my god, how am I going to brief him?”
 Luckily, his apprentice translated our conversation and I asked for a Japanese octopus tattoo on my elbow.

-During the first hour, the apprentice asked me, “My master would like to know, are you a tattoo artist?”
-I said to him, “No, I’m a different kind of artist.”
-The time past and after four hours under the needle, it was near completion.
-However, before we can finish colouring the eye and couple of tentacles, he politely told me that the convention is about to close and we can finish it at the hotel or the day after at noon at the convention.
+During the first hour, the apprentice said to me, “My master would like to know if you are a tattoo artist?”
+I replied, “No, I’m a different kind of artist.”
+After four hours, the tattoo was nearly complete.
+However, before we could finish colouring the eye and a couple of tentacles, he politely told me that the convention was about to close and that we could finish it at the hotel or the day after at noon at the convention.

-So I answered, “Yes, I am now.”
+So I answered, “Yes, I now am.”